material-components/material-components-web-react/packages/chips/README.md

 ### Selection

 There are two types of chips that allow for selection: [choice chips](https://material.io/design/components/chips.html#choice-chips) for single selection, and [filter chips](https://material.io/design/components/chips.html#filter-chips) for multiple selection.
 You can indicate a `Chip` is selected by adding the `selected` prop.
-Due to React's uni-directional data flow, you are expected write your own selection logic.
+Due to React's uni-directional data flow, you are expected write your own selection logic and pass a callback to the `Chip` through the `handleSelect` prop.

 #### Choice chips